jhaojay/imdb_top50_by_genre/README.md

 python imdb_scrapper_to_csv.py
 ```
 <br/><br/>
+Then, supply credentials in the database.ini file.

+<br/><br/>
-Then, load all the rows from the output csv file into postgresSQL database:
+Lastly, load all the rows from the output csv file into postgresSQL database:
 ```python
 python load_csv_to_db.py
 ```